 5. Elementary school teacher

-After health care and professional services, education is expected to be one of the biggest employers from 2008 to 2018, with nearly 1.7 million new jobs created.
+After health care and professional services, education is predicted to be a noteworthy employer from 2008 to 2018, with nearly 1.7 million new jobs created.
 Demand for elementary school teachers, in particular, should account for 244,000 of these new jobs.
 Elementary school teachers teach multiple subjects to a single class of students and encourage students' social and intellectual growth.
 In 2008, elementary school teachers earned a median salary of $49,330.

 To teach at a public school, teachers must earn a bachelor's degree in education from an accredited teacher training program and pass a state licensing exam.
 If you already have a bachelor's degree, most states offer alternative ways to prepare for a license.
 Some degree programs in education are available through online schools.